-Most states have statutes to provide income-based upon specific losses (e.g., a limb, eye) or disfigurement.
-Employees receive income benefits based on a percentage of impairment resulting from injury or illness which may be temporary or permanent.
+Most states have statutes to provide income based upon specific losses (e.g., a limb, eye) or disfigurement.
+Employees receive income benefits based on a percentage of impairment resulting from injury or illness, which may be temporary or permanent.
 Usually, pain and suffering issues are not part of the worker's compensation system awards.
-All states have a statute of limitations for the filing of worker's compensation claims, which can be related to filing within a time frame after the accident or learning of the diagnosis or when the disease becomes symptomatic.
+All states have a statute of limitations for filing worker's compensation claims, which can be related to filing within a time frame after the accident or learning of the diagnosis or when the disease becomes symptomatic.

-Injury cases which demonstrate barriers to recovery and rehabilitation include:
+Injury cases that demonstrate barriers to recovery and rehabilitation include:

 - Prolonged treatment